sorokinpf/sqli_blinder/README.md

-Framework for blind sql injection explotation.
-Constants already done for MSSQL
+Framework for blind boolean-based sql injections exploatation.
+Use it if sqlmap do shit.
+At moment MSSQL support.